ceh6514/Mini-DERMS-Feeder-Controller/README.md

   - Requires Docker with access to pull `postgres:16-alpine` and `eclipse-mosquitto:2`.
   - The suite launches ephemeral containers and a broker topic prefix like `derms-test/<timestamp>-<uuid>` so parallel runs do not clash.
   - You can override the MQTT topic prefix via `MQTT_TOPIC_PREFIX` and telemetry freshness threshold via `STALE_TELEMETRY_THRESHOLD_SECONDS` if needed.

+## Performance notes
+- Dashboard polling now uses a longer, jittered interval with visibility-aware backoff to avoid hogging CPU when the tab is hidden.
+- Telemetry charts and device widgets use memoization and smaller data windows to reduce unnecessary re-renders.
+- Frontend API calls support abort signals to prevent overlapping requests when switching devices quickly.

 ## Data lifecycle
 On startup, the service initializes the `devices`, `telemetry`, `events`, and `dr_programs` tables (see `src/db.ts`).
 The control loop and MQTT ingest operate continuously once the server is running.